 “I thought it was something I could eventually overcome.
 It wasn’t until I got pregnant at 29 when I realized that type 2 diabetes is a serious, chronic disease,” she says.

-Following her doctor’s recommendations, she started to follow the Standard American Diet (SAD).
-Combined with working out, she managed to lose about 60 pounds by 2008.
+After working out and following her doctor’s diet recommendations, she managed to lose about 60 pounds by 2008.

 But when it came to actually managing her diabetes, relying on weight loss simply wasn’t cutting it.
 Though she followed her doctor’s advice, it became increasingly clear to Lele that she’d need to take matters into her own hands and develop a means by which to manage her diabetes that didn’t leave her reliant on medication.